 Our ethical, moral and statutory obligations strictly require attorneys to hold clients’ funds as “fiduciaries” in accounts separate from any of the attorney’s money (commingling of funds is prohibited).
 When large amounts of money are being held for months or years, lawyers generally place such funds in a separate account for the benefit of the individual client, which account sometimes earns interest payable to that client.
 Alternatively, if the funds are modest, or funds held only for a short time, lawyers are permitted to deposit funds of several clients together in a single account, provided that it is set up in accordance with the guidelines of the Office of Court Administration in an account sometimes called an IOLA (“Interest on Lawyer’s Account”) account.
 The interest on IOLA accounts is paid to the Fund for Client Protection, which is a sort of insurance fund for clients whose attorneys have misappropriated their money.
 People who are victims of such attorneys can apply to be compensated for the loss.
 Lawyers who are found guilty of taking money from escrow accounts for their own use are almost always severely punished.
 Even the partners of an attorney who misuses a client’s funds may be held responsible, even if they were unaware that it happened.
 Penalties for mishandling clients’ funds often result in suspension from law practice, and sometimes disbarment.
 Criminal prosecution is usually reserved for lawyers who outright steal large sums of money.
 The Judiciary Law allows for triple or “treble” damages against attorneys who intentionally misuse client funds.

-Where Lawyers have Mishandled Client Funds, we at Klose & Associates have found creative ways to enforce the attorneys’ solemn duty with the funds entrusted by the client.
+Where Lawyers have Mishandled Client Funds in the White Plains area, our legal malpractice lawyers at Klose & Associates have found creative ways to enforce the attorneys’ solemn duty with the funds entrusted by the client.

 Please Contact Us if you need more information.